keboola/blog/_drafts/how-mall-group-accelerates-feature-development-and-brings-autonomy-to-100-engineers.md

 permalink: customer-story-mall-group
 title: How Mall Group accelerates feature development and brings autonomy to 100+ engineers
-perex: Discover how Mall Group manages to deploy new features on a weekly basis and makes their teams data-driven.
+perex: 'Discover how Mall Group manages to deploy new features on a weekly basis and makes their teams data-driven. '
 date:
 user: masha-reutovski
 coverphoto: ''